Townhouse & Multi‑Dwelling Landscape Documentation NSW

 Deep soil areas are often constrained on townhouse and multi-dwelling sites and must be coordinated carefully with buildings, services and levels.
 Landscape documentation helps make these relationships legible so they can be assessed without conflicting interpretations.

-How does this differ from landscape documentation for single-dwelling or low-density projects?
+How does this differ from dual occupancy landscape documentation?

 At what stage is it best to involve a landscape consultant on a townhouse or multi-dwelling DA?